rockiger/reactpress/README.txt

 == Description ==

-=== Your knowledge management should make you look smart.
-Like an assistant that always has your back. ===

-Have you felt frustrated by your note-taking app?

-* Did you endlessly look for a note you have written?
-* Created time-consuming documents nobody looked at again?
-* Never came back to that great idea you wrote down?
-* Were you anxious for not hosting your notes on your own servers?

-=== Manage your knowledge.
-Have your records always ready. ===
+**Disclaimer: Fulcrum is still early-stage software.
+Please don't expect fully finished software.
+If you have any issues or feature requests, please post them in the support forum.**

+Fulcrum aims to be a wiki system similar to Confluence or Notion right in your WordPress installation.

 ==== Capture Knowledge ====
 Easily create pages with your knowledge.
-Projects, Meeting notes, marketing plans - everything saved in your WordPress installation.
+Projects, meeting notes, marketing plans - everything saved in your WordPress installation.

 ==== Find information faster ====
 Organize your records like your personal Wikipedia.
-Link, group and tag your content or use the search to find all your records fast.
+Link, group and tag your content, or use the search to find all your records fast.

 ==== Share Your Work ====
-Did you create some awesome piece of content?
+Did you create some wonderful piece of content?
 Share it with others, that they can enjoy your hard work.

-=== Build great looking wiki pages ===
+=== Build great-looking wiki pages ===
 Create pages with all content formats you need.
 Tables, Images, Lists - you name it.
-Write a new marketing plan, document your workflow for employee onboarding or write a memo for your co-workers.
+Write a new marketing plan, document your workflow for employee onboarding, or write a memo for your co-workers.

 The best is: Everything stays in your WordPress.
-Unlike other tools, we don\'t introduce a new SaaS infrastructure to your business.
+Unlike other tools, we don't introduce a new SaaS infrastructure to your business.
 All the content you create is saved in your WordPress.
 Nothing is saved elsewhere.

 ==== Easily find & navigate your work ====
 Always stay on top of your work.
 Organize your work in different wikis and create sub-pages of your work.
 Access your most recent and important work instantly.